pluton-pyramidi/asiakasvirtamallinnus/README.md

 ### How Patient Flow Modeling Can Be Used

-- To respond to difficult situations and communicate leadership decisions openly and transparently
+- To simulate response options to difficult treatment queue/backlog situations

 - For allocating resources effectively